pau1a/Transcrypt/main.md

 ### What this section is for

 It sets the contract between us and the user: what journeys exist, how fast value appears, and which guarantees hold (clarity, repeatability, evidence).
 It’s not just screens; it’s the behavioural spec for trust.
 Everything else in the PRD—rule engine, security model, pricing—exists to make these user promises true and boringly reliable.

+---

+### Launch phases and early experience

+Transcrypt launches in two clear phases.

+**Phase 1 — Marketing Site / Blog**
+The public website goes live first.
+Its job is to make Transcrypt credible before a single account exists: explain cyber legislation and certification frameworks in plain English, publish useful how-to content, and collect early-access sign-ups.
+The voice is educational and practical, not salesy.
+Visitors should leave understanding *why* the product will matter and how it will save them work when it arrives.
+The site must feel fast, trustworthy, and authoritative—clean design, no dead ends, obvious paths to register interest.

+**Phase 2 — App Launch**
+Early-access users transition from curiosity to action.
+They can create a tenant, upload evidence, and generate a first report.
+All the UX priorities below—clarity, speed, determinism, privacy—extend naturally from what the Marketing Site / Blog already promised.

+---

 ### Top priorities (stack-ranked)